How to Find Out the History of Your House

 • Research land and property records.
 Your local assessor has tax records that can illuminate how the property has changed over time.
 Simply input your county name, state, and the word “assessor” for an online peek and a better idea about the history of your house.

 • Consult census records for a more complete picture of the history of your house when it comes to former residents—including details such as the number of children in the home!
-You might also be interested in learning how to find out if someone died in your house.

 • Visit the library.
 It may have historical maps and other materials to shed light on the history of your house.
 Ask your reference librarian for assistance.